 Gum Disease Treatment

-Your Gum Disease Dentist in Alexandria
+Gum Disease Treatment in Alexandria, VA

 Gum disease treatment in AlexandriaIf you have been told you have gum disease, (periodontal disease), you are not alone.
 Over 50% of adults have some form of this disease!
 With such common symptoms as a bad taste in your mouth, red or swollen gums, gums that bleed easily or gums that are receding away from your teeth; this disease is the leading cause of tooth loss in adults.